fangya9072/test/README.md

     $ npm init
-    $ npm install express --save-dev just use the default settings when installing and use $ ls to check if you have node_modules directory and package.json after you install
+    $ npm install express --save-dev
+Just use the default settings when installing and use $ ls to check if you have node_modules directory and package.json after you install

 Install rethinkdb